RobOntics/robontics.github.io/index.md

 author_profile: false
 excerpt: "6th edition of the Ontologies for Autonomous Robots Workshop"
 header:
-  overlay_image: /images/banner2025.jpg
+  overlay_image: /images/banner2026.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

-International Workshop on Ontologies for Autonomous Robotics (ROBONTICS) @ [IEEE RoboticCC 2025](https://www.roboticcomputing.org), Naples, Italy (hybrid event -- online participation was also possible)
+International Workshop on Ontologies for Autonomous Robotics (ROBONTICS) @ [TriCoLore]([https://www.roboticcomputing.org](https://tricolore.inf.unibz.it/)), December 3rd 2026, at PTH Brixen College, Bressanone, Italy

 **WORKSHOP MOTIVATION**

 RobOntics focuses on autonomous agents informed by knowledge-driven	approaches, with particular emphasis on formal systems like ontologies, knowledge graphs, and their integration with neural architectures.
 The	workshop aims to foster interaction across robotics, ontology, knowledge representation and reasoning, and neural computing to investigate	promising cognitively-inspired knowledge based architectures,	neuro-symbolic approaches and review progress in knowledge-driven robotics.

 Today, the convergence of symbolic knowledge representation and neural learning is reshaping robotics and standardization efforts for intelligent	robotic systems.
 Many open problems involve autonomous agents that must	seamlessly integrate symbolic reasoning with neural perception and learning while operating in natural, artificial, or socio-technical	environments.
 Research projects in healthcare assistance, logistics, autonomous driving, and human-robot collaboration increasingly require robots that can both learn from experience and reason with explicit knowledge in realistic human environments.

 One of the key challenges is developing cognitive-inspired architectures that combine the flexibility of neural learning with the interpretability and structure of symbolic knowledge.
 Robotic agents need reactive world models that can rapidly adapt to dynamic environments while maintaining coherent knowledge representations.
 Further, knowledge-driven and commonsense knowledge-driven interaction capabilities must enable robots to understand, predict, and respond to human intentions and behaviors in natural, contextually-appropriate ways.
 Such knowledge should be reusable across different agents and scenarios while remaining accessible and modifiable by human operators.

 To garner trust, ensure dependability, and enable effective human-robot collaboration, hybrid intelligence systems must provide transparent explanations of their reasoning processes and offer intuitive interfaces for knowledge inspection and modification.

-**Special Topic of RobOntics 2025**
+**Special Topic of RobOntics 2026**

 This edition of RobOntics is particularly interested in three interconnected themes: